 The breadcrumbs give the BBQ cauliflower wings a crispy coating.
 And baking them twice keeps the outside crispy.

 Sure!
-Place them single layer and spaced apart.
+Place the wings single layer and space them apart.
 Cook in multiple batches, if needed.

 - Tap off any excess batter before rolling the cauliflower wings in the breadcrumbs.
 A light coating of batter on the cauliflower florets is best.

-- Brush on the BBQ sauce —rather than submerging the wings in it— will allow them to cook up crispy rather than soggy.
+- Brush on the BBQ sauce rather than submerging the wings in it.
+This will help the wings stay crispy.

 - For spicy wings, add a few dashes of hot sauce to the batter. or use a spicy BBQ sauce.

 - Save leftover wings in the fridge for up to 4 days.
-Simply reheat them in the toaster oven, or conventional oven, at 350ºF for 10 minutes or until crispy.
+Simply reheat them in the toaster oven, or conventional oven, at 350ºF for 5-10 minutes or until heated throughout.